okertanov/teledu/README.md

     - Proximity & MAC address discovery: Say hello to nearest phone
     - Wake up by ethernet/wifi/bt/remote
     - Wake up by time
+    - Last message from history on the home row
+    - Random emoji to cover the screen